YChen1993/CoSeRec/README.md

 python main.py --data_name Sports_and_Outdoors
 ```

-The script will automatically train AnDa and save the best model found in validation set, and then evaluate on test set.
+The script will automatically train CoSeRec and save the best model found in validation set, and then evaluate on test set.
 You are expected to get following results after training:

 ```
 'HIT@5': '0.0287', 'NDCG@5': '0.0194', 'HIT@10': '0.0437', 'NDCG@10': '0.0242', 'HIT@20': '0.0635', 'NDCG@20': '0.0292'